milvus-io/milvus-docs/CONTRIBUTING.md

 ### Contributing to the Milvus blog

-Articles published on the Milvus blog ["Unstructured Data Service"](https://medium.com/unstructured-data-service) are generated from source materials located in [this folder](https://github.com/milvus-io/community/tree/master/blog).
+Articles published on the Milvus blog [*Unstructured Data Service*](https://medium.com/unstructured-data-service) are generated from source materials located in [this folder](https://github.com/milvus-io/community/tree/master/blog).

 If you would like to write an article for the blog, please [open an issue](https://github.com/milvus-io/community/issues/new) in the [Milvus community repository](https://github.com/milvus-io/community).
 Feel free to submit article ideas or completed drafts.
 All submissions will be reviewed as quickly as possible.
 If an article or idea seems like a good fit for the blog we will reach out to you directly.